Summation1/Face-Recognition-Attendance-System/README.md

 - Execute the main application file (main.py or login.py) to start the Face Recognition Attendance System:

 ## Note
-- Make sure that you fill students details `Roll Number` wise like 1,2,3.... etc. because it will iterate through the roll number other wise it will throw an `Error`
+- Make sure that you fill students details `Roll Number` wise like 1,2,3.... etc. because it will iterate through the roll number other wise it will not show the student details above it's head